 Adaptive implementation would take place based on required evaluation of current scientific information and would need to be approved as described in Appendix K, Revised Water Quality Control Plan.
 Accordingly, the frequency and duration for any use of adaptive implementation methods 1, 2, 3, and 4 cannot be determined at this time.
 Adaptive implementation method 1 potentially has the greatest likelihood of changing economic effects as it would allow the unimpaired flow requirements to be increased or decreased by up to 10 percent from the objective unimpaired flow (with a minimum requirement of 20 percent and a maximum of 60 percent unimpaired flow).
 For LSJR Alternative 2, an increase from 20 percent to 30 percent of the unimpaired flow would likely result in different effects as compared to those shown above for LSJR Alternative 2, depending upon flow conditions and frequency of the adjustment.
 As such, under LSJR Alternatives 2 or 3, if the percentage of unimpaired flow is increased with adaptive implementation method 1, the regional economic and employment effects could be greater than those predicted without adaptive implementation.
-On the other hand, under LSJR Alternatives 3 and 4, if the percent of unimpaired flow is reduced with adaptive implementation method 1, the regional economic and employment effects could be less than those predicted without adaptive implementation.
+On the other hand, under LSJR Alternatives 3 and 4, if the percent of unimpaired flow is reduced with adaptive implementation.